gatsbyjs/gatsby/docs/docs/sourcing-from-buttercms.md

 - Create a ButterCMS repository and set it up together with the Gatsby plugin
 - Query data from ButterCMS for single pages, multiple pages, blog posts, and custom content fields

 If you got stuck, you can compare your code to the [gatsby-starter-buttercms](https://github.com/ButterCMS/gatsby-starter-buttercms).
 To learn more about ButterCMS, check out their [blog](https://buttercms.com/blog/).
-Their latest updates can be found [here](https://buttercms.com/blog/category/new-to-butter/).
+Their latest updates can be found on [buttercms.com](https://buttercms.com/blog/category/new-to-butter/).